gcr-solutions/quantum-computing-for-life-science-workshop/docs/a-molecule-unfolding/b-experiments/d-batch/README.en.md

 8. Run the StepFunctions

-  Click button "Start exection", keep default input no change, then clicke "Start exection"
+  Click button "Start execution", keep default input, then click "Start execution"

  ![Run batchstepfuncs](/images/qc-batch-run-stepfunc.png)

+  The Step Funcstions are running like this:

  ![batchstepfuncs execution ](/images/qc-batch-exec-stepfunc.png)

+   {{% notice info %}}
+   The Step Funcstions will take about 25 minutes to complete
+   {{% /notice %}}